 Clear autoscale rules

-To quickly delete all defined rules, you the following command:
+To quickly delete all defined rules, with the following command:

 This command will immediately shut down all running spot instances if there are any.

-You can pause and unpause autoscaling with a single command:
+You can disable and enable autoscaling with a single command:

 These commands allow you to pause temporarily autoscaling without deleting the rules.